SamriddhiMundra/CSOC-SDG-Week2-Web/SnippetHub/README.md

 # My Snippet Hub

-This is a simple and elegant SnippetHub built with React, Redux Toolkit, Tailwind CSS, and React Router.
+This is my solution to CSOC SDG Web Week2 challenge.
+It is a simple and elegant SnippetHub built with React, Redux Toolkit, Tailwind CSS, and React Router.
 Create, view, edit, delete, and share text snippets (pastes) easily with local storage support.

 ## Features
 Create & update notes with title and content